Amy Friesen, BA

 Senior Living Advisor

-Kerrie has worked in healthcare organizations for more than 20 years as a marketing and
+Kerrie has worked in prominent Canadian healthcare organizations for more than 20 years as a marketing and communications specialist.

-communications specialist.
 Like her Tea and Toast colleagues, Kerrie enjoys the company of seniors and has spent many happy volunteer hours taking part in friendly visits, sharing a cup of tea, and organizing musical afternoons at retirement residences.
-She was drawn to Tea and Toast by its mandate to advocate for seniors and their families, and by its exceptional reputation in the Ottawa community.
+She was drawn to Tea and Toast by its mandate to advocate for seniors and their families, and by CEO Amy Friesen’s exceptional reputation in the Ottawa community.
 Kerrie feels privileged to be part of a caring group of people that helps seniors find their perfect retirement living lifestyle.

-In her spare time, Kerrie sings with a few choirs in the city, occasionally takes to the stage with local theatre groups, likes to bake treats for family and friends, volunteers in the community, and is constantly trying to improve her curling game!
+In her spare time, Kerrie sings with a few choirs in the city, occasionally takes to the stage with local theatre groups, and is constantly trying to improve her curling game!
 Her husband Doug is a competitive wheelchair curler, and Kerrie takes an active role in organizing local sporting events for people with disabilities.
 Kerrie and Doug have three adult children who are the light of their lives.